 If your daughter moved into her grandmother’s house to care for her, helped with medications, drove her to appointments, and managed the household, and she lived there for two years before the nursing facility admission, the home is protected.
 The state walks away from that asset completely.

 Minor or Disabled Children.
 No recovery is permitted while there is a surviving child under age 21, or a child who is blind or permanently and totally disabled (42 U.S.C. § 1396p(b)(2)).
+Under Pennsylvania’s regulation, this too operates as a postponement of collection (55 Pa.
+Code § 258.7): the Department waits until the surviving child reaches 21 or, for a blind or permanently and totally disabled child, until that child’s death.

 Home Maintenance Offset.
 Any funds spent on necessary, reasonable expenses to maintain the residence (real estate taxes, utilities, repairs, lawn care, snow removal) are permanently waived from recovery.